2tracks/DCDMilestone_Project-Cookbook/README.md

 # My Cookbook - Data Centric Milestone Project 3 for Code Institute
 In this project I chose to make a online cookbook 'My Cookbook' it's designed to enable user to store recipes online so whenever you need an idea for cooking just grap your best recipes wherever you are.
+The recipes are dummy content for testing and time purpose.

 ## UX
 * As a user you must understand what the site does